Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 the y-axis represents the rank difference from mean, and the

 x-axis represents the mean rank.
-Using useRank=TRUE
+Using useRank=TRUE is a good

 method to evaluate whether data can be normalized, or whether